-A lot of people have asked me whether I thought the Ryzen 5 2600 is still worth it in 2020.
+A lot of people have asked me whether I thought the Ryzen 5 2600 is still worth it.
 In my opinion, it’s still one of the best mid-tier processors around.
-First of all, it’s got enough cores and threads for processor-intensive applications like gaming, video editing, or 3D Modeling.
-Also, it’s got a decent boost speed and is well-suited for overclocking.
+First of all, it's got enough cores and threads for processor-intensive applications like gaming, video editing, or 3D Modeling.
+Also, it's got a decent boost speed and is well-suited for overclocking.

-To make full use of this processor, you’ll need to pair it up with the right motherboard.
-So what’s the best motherboard for Ryzen 5 2600 you can buy in 2020?
-Let’s find out!
+To make full use of this processor, you'll need to pair it up with the right motherboard.
+So what's the best motherboard for Ryzen 5 2600 you can buy?
+Let's find out!

 A motherboard compatible with Ryzen 5 2600 will have a B450, X470, or X570 chip as well as an AM4 socket.
 Those listed below fit both requirements and they’ve been personally tested to make sure they suit the Ryzen 2600.

 The first thing you'll notice when you take the Strix X470-F out of its packaging is the uniquely-styled heat sink.
 It's etched with an RGB ROG logo as well as a light strip, giving the entire motherboard a cyber-punk-like aesthetic.
 Looks aside though, it's a very capable metal heat sink, consistently keeping the internal temperatures as low as possible.